Media Investigations Prompt Disciplinary Action Against Court Staff

 The Chief Justice welcomed the media’s efforts to expose acts of bribery and corruption tendencies in the courts, but, cautioned them against sensationalizing the issue of corruption in the courts.

-DGF is supporting Vision Group in the project aimed at strengthening the capacity of the most marginalized people to access justice and claim their rights.
+DGF is supporting The New Vision and Publishing Company Limited (Vision Group) in the project aimed at strengthening the capacity of the most marginalized people to access justice and claim their rights.
 In addition, the DGF is also supporting other partners to implement interventions aimed at strengthening effective performance of the Justice Law and Order Sector (JLOS), as part of our bigger vision of strengthening democratization, protecting human rights, improving access to justice and enhancing accountability in Uganda.